TannerLittleOTU/SOFE3650U-Assign3/Exercise 4/README.md

 ## Advantages
 - Easy to manage and develop applications
 - Classes and objects are independent of each other
-- Each object has different responsibilities
+- Each object has a different responsibility

 ##	Disadvantages
 - Model can be complex